Requirements for DMA

 Apple Push Notification Service certificate

-For Apple Device Management to work effectively with macOS and iOS devices, you must generate an Apple Push Notification Service (APNS) certificate that is unique to your RMM installation.
+For Device Management for Apple to work effectively with macOS and iOS devices, you must generate an Apple Push Notification Service (APNS) certificate that is unique to your RMM installation.

 We do not provide this certificate but we provide a wizard to help you obtain one from Apple Inc. For more information, see Add a new Apple Push Certificate.

 iOS Wi-Fi firewall requirements